 MYTH: ADHD is a new diagnosis.

-FACT: The symptoms that describe ADD were published in the respected medical journal Lancet in 1902.
-The name for the disoder has changed over the years, as researchers have learned more about it.
+FACT: The symptoms that describe ADHD were published in the respected medical journal Lancet in 1902.
+The name for the disorder has changed over the years, as researchers have learned more about it.
 But the primary symptoms remain the same as first described by George Fredrick Still.

 MYTH: The use of Ritalin is a fairly recent development.

 FACT: Ritalin has been in use for over 45 years.
 Dexedrine was used for ten years before that.
 The change from Dexedrine to Ritalin was made because Ritalin has a lower potential for abuse and dependency.

 MYTH: Schools make money by having children diagnosed as ADHD.

 FACT: Under the Individuals with Disabilities Education Act, schools receive a small amount of financial support for each child in special education regardless of the disability.
 Figures vary, but the amount is between $450 and $600 – hardly enough to compensate for the expense required to teach a special needs student.